CPTBarbaciccia/cptbarbaciccia.github.io/about.md

 Perfectly indented, clear, visually beautiful!

 And every time I'm writing codes, I want is "perfectly indented, clear, visually beautiful" like that fork bomb!

+# In the end

+I would like to thank [Masha Safina](http://masha.space) ery much because I am using [Captain’s log](https://github.com/mashlo/captains-log) theme.